 The data subject can also change the settings of their browser and delete the set cookies from the browser after using HP’s websites.

-Third-party data protection descriptions
+Third party’s data protection descriptions

 HP websites may contain links to external sites and content owned or operated by third parties.

-If the data subject has any questions regarding HP’s Data Protection description or wishes to exercise their rights, please contact HP at email@example.com
+If the data subject has any questions regarding HP’s Data Protection description or wishes to exercise their rights, please contact with HP at email@example.com

 HP may update this Data Protection description by reporting it on HP website or otherwise electronically.